xieweiAlex/English_Learning/words/2024/words-Feb-24.md

 Your brain is an **energy hog**.
 **fudge** casualty figures.

-Never before have the citizens of the world had a digital store of value accessible to them with a smartphone and internet connection that can protect their savings from debasement and confiscation.
+**Never before have the** citizens of the world had a digital store of value accessible to them with a smartphone and internet connection that can protect their savings from **debasement** and confiscation.
 Anything that isn't a bug fix is **frowned upon**

-Myria is making a comeback.
+Myria is **making a comeback**.